frodria04/healthcare/README.md

 #How to Install

-Download the project by running: git clone https://github.com/ashkaaar/healthcare-management-system.git Open the project folder: cd healthcare-management-system Install the required software: pip install -r requirements.txt Start the application: streamlit run main.py
+Download the project by running
+Open the project folder
+Install the required software
+Start the application

 #How to Use